mrapi00/Personal-Website/README.md

 # Personal-Website

-My personal website, coded in HTML, CSS, Javascript, used from a template.
+My personal website, coded in HTML, CSS, Javascript, developed from a template.
+Contains information about me, my resume, projects, socials, and contact information.